yayra/Business-Analytics/Cohort-Analysis/README.md

 ## Scope and Metrics
 This project focuses on two key metrics of the AARRR Framework:

-1. **Acquisition**: Assess the effectiveness of using first-purchase promocode discounts in attracting new customers.
+1. **Customer Acquisition**: Analyze the effectiveness of first-purchase promocode discount strategy in attracting new customers to the platform.
-2. **Retention**: Evaluate whether this strategy improves the retention rate of first-time customers over a 4-week period.
+2. **Customer Retention**: Evaluate whether this strategy improves the retention rate of first-time customers over a 4-week period.

 ---

 ## Test Scenario
-The marketing team of an e-commerce platform introduced a promocode discount for first-time customers to increase acquisition.
-They aim to answer:
+The marketing team of an e-commerce platform introduced a promotional discount strategy by offering promocodes to first-time customers as a means of boosting customer acquisition.
+They now intend to assess the effectiveness of this approach through data-driven analysis to determine whether funding promocodes remains a worthwhile investment.
+Specifically, they aim to address the following question:

-- Does offering promotional discounts to first-time customers lead to higher retention compared to not offering them?
+ - **Does providing promotional discounts to first-time customers result in higher retention rates compared to those who do not receive such discounts?**

 ### Key Assumptions and Scope
 - The analysis is limited to determining the retention impact of the promocode strategy.